zhanghang1989/ResNet-Matconvnet/README.md

 0. 04/27/2016: Re-implementation of Residual Network:
 	- The code benefits from Hang Su's [implementation](https://github.com/suhangpro/matresnet).
-	- Added ImageNet experiments.
-The models are compatitible with [the converted models](http://www.vlfeat.org/matconvnet/pretrained).
+	- The generated models are compatitible with [the converted models](http://www.vlfeat.org/matconvnet/pretrained).